MoonforDream/MoonNet/README.md

 ​

-**MoonNet** is a high-performance server-side network library focused on a Reactor model，providing server modules based on the master-slave Reactor multi-threaded model.
-Leveraging Linux's `epoll` mechanism combined with multithreading and event-driven design, MoonNet provides efficient and scalable network communication capabilities.
-It supports both TCP and UDP protocols, with built-in signal handling and timer functionalities, making it suitable for building high-concurrency, low-latency server applications.
+**MoonNet** is a high-performance server-side network library focused on a Reactor-based model, offering server modules based on a master-slave Reactor multi-threaded model.
+It utilizes Linux's `epoll` mechanism, combined with multithreading and event-driven design, to provide efficient and scalable network communication capabilities.
+MoonNet supports TCP and UDP protocols and includes built-in signal handling and timer functions, offering a rich array of components such as lock-free circular buffers and lock-free thread pools for building server applications, suitable for creating high-concurrency, low-latency server applications.